haokeyingxiao/haoke/changelog/release-6-5-0-0/2022-11-28-remove-open-api-schema-call.md

 author_github: Jannis Leifeld
 ---
 # Administration
-* Removed the Shopware Entity Factory which was accessible via `Shopware.Entity`
+* Removed the Haoke Entity Factory which was accessible via `Shopware.Entity`
 * Changed the behavior of the CMS service to use the EntityDefinition instead of the Open-API schema